codespin-ai/codespin/README.md

 💡: Your template should the extension `mjs` instead of `js`.

-Once you do `codespin init`, you should be able to see an example template under the "codespin/templates" directory.
+Once you do `codespin init`, you should be able to see example templates under the "codespin/templates" directory.

 ## Using with ChatGPT